norlab-ulaval/workshop_field_robotics_icra2025/README.md

 FR workshop accepts contributions based on the following criteria:

 - The submission should be about 2 pages long (excluding references).
 The paper should follow the [IEEE RAS template](http://ras.papercept.net/conferences/support/tex.php).
-- The review process is single-blind, and at least two reviewers will review the submitted papers based on the novelty, relevance of the workshop topics, and clarity of language.
-We welcome perspective and conceptual papers as well.
+- The review process is single-blind.
+- We welcome perspective and conceptual papers as well.
 - TODO: The papers should be submitted to this adress: ...
 - Accepted papers will be available on the workshop website.
 The authors of accepted papers will be invited to present their results in a poster session during the workshop.